lucasadelino/ttracker/readme.md

 # Roadmap
 - Add support for more user preferences to customize task selection and report behavior
+  - Add more ways to display subprojects, project sections, and subtasks.
 - Add more planning features, such as support for estimating time and comparing estimated with actual time spent on each task.
+- Use the Todoist Sync API for quicker access to task data